Conditions of Use

 Clause 5.1 of the regulations states that users must not use or attempt to use a computer system without the authorisation of a System Manager.
-Authorisation to use any computer system within FCMS is granted to a user on the basis that the user agrees to comply at all times with Conditions of Use of FCMS Computer Systems which might serve as clarification and/or as an addendum to the regulations.
+Authorisation to use any computer system within SCMS is granted to a user on the basis that the user agrees to comply at all times with Conditions of Use of SCMS Computer Systems which might serve as clarification and/or as an addendum to the regulations.
 That is what the remainder of this section outlines.

 Note: Please don't be misled by the lack of legalese in these principles.
 Failing to adhere to them may result in disciplinary action being taken.

 As a user of our computer systems, you:

 - should confine yourself to appropriate use of our facilities;

 - must not adversely affect the functioning of our systems;

 - must be a "good neighbour" to other users;